-Throughout my fyear at Quad Photo Studios, now known as Betty Photo Studios, I have developed numerous skills in production, studio management, set design, styling, merchandise coordinating, photography and even a little modeling.
+Throughout my first year at Quad Photo Studios, now known as Betty Photo Studios, I developed numerous skills in production, studio management, set design, styling, merchandise coordinating, photography and even a little modeling.
 Below is a mixture of my work.

 Art direction